connoraird/fortran-unit-testing-walkthrough-rsecon25/serial-demo/serial-script.md

         - This simplifies the boilerplate we the users need to add into our tests.
     - We can utilise the test skeleton we saw earlier, however now we have the dependencies filled in
         - **Paste skeleton into new test file**
 - Now we want to define the test parameter type which will contain the inputs and expected outputs of the code we are testing.
-These inputs and outputs are the important aspects to understand and the implementation should not really influence how we write our test.
+    - These inputs and outputs are the important aspects to understand about our src code and the implementation should not really influence how we write our test.
-So let’s take a look at the signature of find_steady_state
+- So let’s take a look at the signature of find_steady_state
     - **Open the test code**
     - We can see that there are two inputs, animate and input_board
         - `animate` is something we will likely always want to be false for testing